macs30122-winter24/final-project-runaway/Project Progress Report.md

 ## 5. Data analysis and visualization

 ### Data source #2 PORI survey data
 We also used the keywords from the political vocabulary list utilized in the crawler as filtering criteria to select related questionnaire content, enabling us to compare the results of the public opinion survey with the outcomes of the internet discussions crawled.
-In the following example, we present the visualization of data about the Hong Kong Chief Executive and the level of trust in the government, which correspond to "Chief Executive" and "Government" in the keywords of the topic "Government and Governance".
+In the following example, we present the visualization of data about the Chief Executive of Hong Kong, trust in the government, and evaluation of the Hong Kong government's development of democracy, which correspond to "Chief Executive" and "Government" in the keywords of the topic "Government and Governance" and "Democracy" of the topic "Democracy and Justice"

 Examples:
 • Rating of Chief Executive John Lee

 ![Rating of Chief Executive John Lee by month](https://github.com/macs30122-winter24/final-project-runaway/blob/main/Image/Rating%20of%20Chief%20Executive%20John%20Lee%20by%20month.png?raw=true)